logikum/md-web-site/contents/en/comedies/the-comedy-of-errors.md

 the attentions of Adriana’s servant girl, who has pursued him since the dinner at Adriana’s house, back to his brother and the two joyfully leave the stage hand in hand.

+#### Characters

+SOLINUS, Duke of Ephesus.

+AEGEON, a merchant of Syracuse.

+ANTIPHOLUS OF EPHESUS,
+ANTIPHOLUS OF SYRACUSE, twin brothers, and sons to AEgeon and AEmilia.

+DROMIO OF EPHESUS,
+DROMIO OF SYRACUSE, twin brothers, and attendants on the two Antipholuses.

+BALTHAZAR, a merchant

+ANGELO, a goldsmith.

+First Merchant, friend to Antipholus of Syracuse.

+Second Merchant, to whom Angelo is a debtor.

+PINCH, a schoolmaster.

+AEMILIA, wife to AEgeon, an abbess at Ephesus.

+ADRIANA, wife to Antipholus of Ephesus.

+LUCIANA, her sister.

+LUCE, servant to Adriana.

+A courtezan.

+Gaoler, officers, and other attendants